The Equality Act 2010

 - timeliness – the implications for equalities of new policies and practices should be considered before they are introduced

-- rigour – there should be rigorous and open-minded analysis of statistical evidence, and careful attention to the views of staff, and the views of pupils and their parents
+- rigour – there should be rigorous and open-minded analysis of statistical evidence, and careful attention paid to the views of staff, and the views of pupils and their parents

 - non-delegation – compliance with the PSED cannot be delegated